Caravaca de la Cruz Festival of Horses and Wine

 We were housesitting in Almeria and had just moved from Salobrena up to Palomares near Mojacer in Andalucia when we heard about the Festival of Wine Horses.
-If you happen to be in Almeria Spain near the first week in May you must head to Caravaca de la Cruz in Murcia to attend the Festival of Wine Horses.
+If you happen to be in Almeria Spain near the first week in May you must head to Caravaca de la Cruz in Murcia to attend the Festival.
 This exhilarating festival is in honour of the Santísima y Vera Cruz de Caravaca.

 We learnt of a bus trip to Caravaca for the Festival of Wine Horses and its celebration of the Vera Cruz or True Cross.
 Caravaca de la Cruz is the fifth holiest place in Catholic Christianity in the World, celebrating the Jubilee year every 7 years, the next being in 2024.
 In 2020 the Wine Horses of Caravaca became a UNESCO Intangible Cultural Heritage of Humanity.

 UNESCO said this “The two activities of wine-growing and horse-breeding form an inherent part of the economy, history and culture of the area and the festival showcases values such as comradeship and solidarity, with everyone feeling represented as part of a socially united group.”

 The Wine Horses festival is an ancient celebration of Christianity overcoming dark forces and has been celebrated in Caravaca de la Cruz for hundreds of years.
 You can purchase tickets for the main event which is the horse race to the castle.

 How to get to Caravaca de la Cruz

 To get to Caravaca from Murcia you can pick up a bus from the central bus station in Murcia, on Sierra de la Pila street 5, or it’s an easy drive from Murcia.